 The Padres and Dodgers will resume their season series on Tuesday night, but there's already been a year's worth of thrilling games between the two NL West powers.

-"[It's] the biggest rivalry in baseball," said Padres star shortstop Fernando Tatis Jr. "Everybody can feel it; everybody can see it.
+"[It's] the biggest rivalry in baseball," Padres star shortstop Fernando Tatis Jr. said back in April.
+"Everybody can feel it; everybody can see it.
 Just the games that we’re playing -- it’s a blessing to be a part of it."